 I didn’t grow up eating brown sugar sweetened turnips so I’m going to make this step optional.

 Served hot, as a side for roast turkey dinner, mashed rutabagas are simply delicious.
+It truly is an Irish American favorite side dish for Thanksgiving.

-I love two nice, big mounds of rutabaga mash on my plate.
-Once I dined at a fancy restaurant in New Jersey.
 I grew excited when I saw a pork dish on the menu with a side of rutabaga puree.
 Oh how disappointed I was when all I got was a yellow squiggle of rutabaga on my plate.
-It didn’t fill a hole in my tooth.
+It didn't fill a hole in my tooth.

 So heap those rutabagas onto your plate.
 Not only do they taste great, they’re good for you too.